KSBilodeau/KSBilodeau/README.md

 ### Experience:

 I have been diving deeper and deeper into the world of programming since the age of six.
 Today, I am a proud member of the National Technology Students Association, and a one time first place winner in Coding and second place winner in Video Game Design (COVID interfered with about two years of competitions unfortunately).
-I also am learning about the discord API and am currently designing a bot myself!
+I also am learning about the discord API and am currently designing a bot, myself!

 ### Looking for Work: